HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 #### w1a02
 Starting off just like the final, it swiftly changes gears by heading into <code style="color: red;">w1a02</code> instead of <code style="color: green;">w1a03</code>.
-However, checking the description (インディ洞窟) of the level it matches up with the final game's <code style="color: green;">xind01</code> suggesting the two stages are one and the same, however the starting positions don't line up.
+However, checking the description of the level (インディ洞窟), it matches up with the final game's <code style="color: green;">xind01</code> suggesting the two stages are one and the same, however the starting positions don't line up.

 |          xind01          |            w1a02          |
 | ------------------------ | ------------------------- |